termon/placement-handbook/src/pages/recruit/student.md

 ![img](/recruit/student/2-employment.png)

-#### Update Details

 Select **Edit Placement Details** to update any missing or incorrect placement details and **Industrial Supervisor** to select your industrial supervisor.
 If they are not listed then you can add a new industrial supervisor.

 ![img](/recruit/student/2-employment-edit.png)

 ### Placement Plan

 Use this section to provide details on the role you will be undertaking.
 The job description is copied from the advert and should be updated where necessary.
 The duties should be discussed with your industrial supervisor and updated to reflect what the main duties of your role will be during the placement.
-You can update this as role progresses and your duties change.
+You can update this as the placement progresses and your duties change.

 ![img](/recruit/student/2-plan.png)